DoronHav/doronhav.github.io/_pages/about.md

 social: True # includes social icons at the bottom of the page
 ---

-I am Doron (means gift in Hebrew), a PhD candidate at the [Dana Pe'er Lab](https://www.mskcc.org/research/ski/labs/dana-pe-er) at Memorial Sloan Kettering Cancer Center, through Cornell University's Tri-Institutional PhD program in Computational Biology.
-My research mainly revovles around optimal transport & spatial transcriptomics.
+I am Doron דורון (means 'gift' in Hebrew), a PhD candidate at the [Dana Pe'er Lab](https://www.mskcc.org/research/ski/labs/dana-pe-er) at Memorial Sloan Kettering Cancer Center, through Cornell University's Tri-Institutional PhD program in Computational Biology.
+My research mainly revolves around optimal transport & spatial transcriptomics.

 Before that, I studied Physics and Electrical Engineering at Technion, and graduated with two degrees in 2018.
 My undergraduate thesis was published at [ICML2019](https://proceedings.mlr.press/v97/haviv19a.html).